Blendify/blender-manual/blender_docs/manual/editors/movie_clip_editor/masking.rst

 Feather
 -------

-It's possible to control feather of mask, including a way to define non-linear feather.
+It is possible to control feather of mask, including a way to define non-linear feather.
 Linear feather is controlled by a slider, non-linear feather is controlled in the same curve-based way to define feather falloff.